 Purchase requisitions: helpful or not?

 Assuming your organization doesn’t currently use purchase orders, it is also likely that you’re not managing the requests your team members make when they want to purchase something.
-Most organizations simply allow their employees to email a manager their request and then have that person make the necessary purchases.
+Most organizations simply allow their team members to email a manager their request and then have that person make the necessary purchases.

-An informal purchasing approval process probably isn’t an issue if your company is small and employee spending isn’t exceeding your budget.
-But as your company grows and more employees start purchasing goods and services, the need to have tighter control on company spending will arise.
+An informal purchasing approval process probably isn’t an issue if your company is small and team spending isn’t exceeding your budget.
+But as your company grows and more teams start purchasing goods and services, the need to have tighter control on company spending will arise.
 This is where purchase requisitions will come in handy.

-Requisitions are a purchase order request your employees make for materials or items they need to do their job.
-The approval or denial of a PO happens when an employee sends the request to their manager, or directly to the procurement team.
+Requisitions are a purchase order request your team members make for materials or items they need to do their job.
+The approval or denial of a PO happens when a team member sends the request to their manager, or directly to the procurement team.

 By formalizing the process of requesting to purchase something, you can eliminate excessive and unnecessary expenditures and get your company spending under control.